Artheriax/FoE/systems/Monsters.md

 Beings that can age targets to dust or revert them to infancy.
 Temporal Keystone specimens exhibit a property unique among all classified monsters: their threat rating cannot be fully assessed until after neutralization.
 Mid-engagement fluctuations in local time flow make real-time assessment unreliable, and hunter-reported engagement duration frequently diverges from external observer-recorded duration by factors ranging from 1.3 to 14.
 MOD Strike Teams engaging Temporal specimens operate under a dedicated protocol that includes a synchronized external timekeeper stationed outside the engagement zone.

-**Documented Case — The Northern Face Temporal Weaver** *(Seventh Era)*
-Classification: [Sealed — Standing Order K14].
-Available summary (S-rank and above): A Temporal Weaver emerged from an escalated Class V dungeon in the northern mountain territories.
-Specimen neutralized.
-Fourteen Strike Team personnel reported post-engagement temporal displacement symptoms — fragmented memory, apparent age variance, and in two cases partial de-synchronization from current timeline.
-Six of the fourteen required permanent institutional care.
-Two resolved without medical intervention.
-Remaining six: [status sealed].
-Cross-Reference: *systems/Monsters.md — Dungeon System, The Northern Face Keystone Emergence*.

 ### Space — Void Reachers, Gravitational Anomalies

 Monsters that can warp space to create portals or crush enemies with gravity.
 Spatial Keystone specimens are the most tactically dangerous class for standard response teams due to their ability to instantaneously reposition, create traversal barriers, and alter local gravitational fields during engagement.
 Void Reachers in particular exhibit documented behavior of opening one-way spatial apertures mid-combat — hunters who have entered these apertures have not returned.

 Standard engagement protocol for Spatial specimens includes a minimum of two Spatial Magic practitioners on the Strike Team, whose primary function is aperture monitoring and closure.
 Archon Dravenmore's Hexline architecture is credited with reducing Spatial specimen fatalities since adoption.
 Cross-Reference: *systems/arcane/Keystone.md — Spatial Magic; world/history/Seventh-Era.md — Archon Dravenmore*.

-**Documented Case — The Caldenmere Void Reacher** *(Sixth Era)* A Void Reacher was documented operating in the Caldenmere Plateau region, coinciding with increased dimensional instability later linked to the Reality Fabrication Catastrophe.
-Whether the specimen's presence was a symptom of pre-existing dimensional stress or a contributing cause was not conclusively resolved. **It was never neutralized.** MOD records indicate it ceased appearing in the area following the Sixth Era Collapse.
-Current status: [Active Search — Low Priority / Presumed Displaced].

 ### Cosmic — Star-Born Horrors

 Entities that use miniature supernovas or black holes as attacks.
 Cosmic Keystone specimens are the rarest type in the Registry.
 Confirmed sightings: [**6 across all recorded history**].
 Confirmed neutralizations: [**3**].
 Their power output does not follow established Essence amplitude models; MOD theoretical researchers suspect Cosmic specimens draw partially from extra-dimensional sources the current framework does not account for.

-**Documented Case — The Stellarion Incident** *(Seventh Era)*
-Classification: [Sealed].
-A Star-Born Horror was documented in the same operational territory as the arcane theorist Stellarion during the Seventh Era.
-Whether direct contact between the two occurred is [classified].
-Stellarion's theoretical work on Cosmic Magic expanded dramatically in scope and ambition following the period in question.
-MOD's position: the temporal correlation is noted and under review.
-No formal link has been established.
-Cross-Reference: *systems/Arcane.md — Cosmic Magic, Stellarion*.

 ### Mind — Psionic Leeches, Brain Burrowers

 Monsters that attack directly with psychic energy, causing madness or seizing control of the mind.
 Psionic Keystone specimens pose a classification challenge unique in the Registry: **hunter assessment post-engagement cannot be considered fully reliable**.
 All hunters engaging a Mind-tier Keystone specimen are subject to mandatory 72-hour cognitive sequestration and evaluation before any field report is accepted.
 This protocol was established following an incident in which a post-engagement hunter report was determined, through cross-referencing with external observer accounts, to have been substantially fabricated — not through deliberate dishonesty, but through involuntary memory reconstruction.

-**Documented Case — The Sleeper Incident** *(Seventh Era, Ongoing)*
-Classification: [Sealed — Ongoing Status].
-A Psionic Keystone specimen designated The Sleeper is currently the subject of a contained monitoring operation.
-All Registry details beyond the existence of this designation are sealed at X-rank access.
-MOD public communication on this matter: none.
-Cross-Reference: *world/history/Seventh-Era.md — The Sleeper Incident*.

 ### Dream/Nightmare — Sandmen, Nightmare Architects

 Creatures that attack victims in their sleep, draining mental energy or trapping them in eternal nightmares.
 Dream Keystone specimens operate almost exclusively in non-physical engagement space.
 Standard combat protocols are ineffective; hunters engaging Dream specimens report that physical attacks produce inconsistent results, and that the primary battlefield is the hunter's own mental landscape.
 Engagement teams require at minimum one practitioner with demonstrated psychic resistance or comparable innate mental capability.

-**Documented Case — The Dreaming of Valcrest** *(Fifth Era)* A Nightmare Architect designated Specimen NKS-1 was documented in the Valcrest administrative district following a surge in civilian comatose incidents — individuals who entered sleep and did not wake.
-Seventeen civilians and three hunters were incapacitated before engagement was achieved.
-The engaging team consisted of four hunters with varying psychic resistance and one practitioner with demonstrated innate mental capability operating as primary combatant.
-Engagement duration (external): 4 hours, 11 minutes.
-Engagement duration (subjective, averaged across team): 14 days.
-Specimen neutralized.
-All incapacitated civilians recovered, with varying degrees of memory loss.
-The three hunters did not recover.
-MOD classification of the hunters' condition: [Permanent Psychic Displacement — Sealed].

 ### Behavior & Essence